Marlins vs. Cubs Player Props Betting Odds

-Player props can be found for Luis Arraez and Nico Hoerner, among others, when the Miami Marlins host the Chicago Cubs at LoanDepot park on Friday at 6:40 PM ET.
+Sportsbooks have set player props for Nico Hoerner and others when the Miami Marlins host the Chicago Cubs at LoanDepot park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!